epics-containers/epics-containers.github.io/docs/user/tutorials/ioc_changes.rst

 .. note::

-   If you also wanted to make local changes to the generic IOC itself you could clone the generic IOC source repo, locally build the container image and then use ``ec dev ioc-launch`` as
+   If you also wanted to make local changes to the Generic IOC itself you could clone the Generic IOC source repo, locally build the container image and then use ``ec dev ioc-launch`` as
    follows: